Nexmo/station/_partials/stitch/guides/inviting-members/javascript.md

 language: javascript
 ---

-# Inviting Members with the Nexmo Stitch JavaScript SDK
+# Inviting Members with the Nexmo Client SDK for JavaScript

-In this getting started guide we'll cover creating a second user and inviting them to the Conversation we created in the [simple conversation](/stitch/in-app-messaging/guides/simple-conversation/javascript) getting started guide.
+In this getting started guide we'll cover creating a second user and inviting them to the Conversation we created in the [simple conversation](/client-sdk/in-app-messaging/guides/simple-conversation/javascript) getting started guide.
 From there we'll list the conversations that are available to the user and upon receiving an invite to new conversations we'll automatically join them.

 ## Concepts